Yandex Cloud

 network-hdd yc-network-hdd

-If you are creating several PersistentVolume objects, specify the <number> (consecutive number) to make sure each snapshot gets a unique metadata.name value.
+If you are creating several PersistentVolume objects, specify the <number> (consecutive) to make sure each gets a unique metadata.name value.

-If you saved the spec.nodeAffinity parameter earlier, add it to the manifest and specify the availability zone to which the Managed Service for Kubernetes node group is being migrated.
-If you omit this parameter, the workload may run in a different availability zone where PersistentVolume is not available.
-This will result in a run error.
+Add the previously saved spec.nodeAffinity parameter to the manifest and specify the availability zone to which you are migrating your Managed Service for Kubernetes node group.
+If you skip it, the workload may run in a different availability zone where PersistentVolume is not available, causing an error.

 spec: